Updates (January 2026 to March 2026)

 AI domains, services, backends, and their details

-The detailed pages for AI backends, services, and domains are built on the existing infrastructure but display context based on AI-specific usage.
+The detailed pages for AI backends, services, and domains are built on the existing infrastructure but display context tailored to AI-specific use cases.
 On these detailed pages, Traceable displays activity trends, traffic volumes, and response times for the assets processing AI requests.
 This provides you with a detailed view of how your application infrastructure supports AI workloads.
 The page also highlights anomalies, such as misconfigurations, unauthorized access, or traffic patterns.

 Domains, Services, and Backends Detailed View